 Institute for AI in Medicine with Abel Kho, MD

-Abel Kho, MD, is the director of the new Institute for Augmented Intelligence in Medicine at Feinberg.
+Abel Kho, MD, is the director of the new Institute for Augmented Intelligence in Medicine, now called the Institute for Artificial Intelligence in Medicine, at Feinberg.
 He discusses his vision for the institute and how AI can enhance healthcare.

 "We can’t afford to ‘move fast and break things,’ because if we break things, people might die.
 We have to be very thoughtful, from the bottom data layer all the way up to the application layer, to be sure we are doing everything in an ethical, responsible way."

-- Director, Institute for Augmented Intelligence in Medicine
+- Director, Institute for Artificial Intelligence in Medicine

 - Director, Institute for Public Health and Medicine (IPHAM) - Center for Health Information Partnerships

 - Associate Professor of Medicine in the Division of General Internal Medicine and Geriatrics